Consumer

 Benham produces directories, magazines, yearbooks, conference brochures, planning and mapping guides and event guides for industry, chambers of commerce, institutes, government and trade associations.

 Founded 1992.
-Clients include Channel 4, Nissan and Renault.
-Recent growth through news-stand titles licensed from production company Celador, such as You Are What You Eat and Location, Location, Location, based on TV series.
+Clients included Channel 4, Nissan and Renault.
+Growth came through news-stand titles licensed from production company Celador, such as You Are What You Eat and Location, Location, Location, based on TV series.

 Brooklands profile

-Company founded 1992 but traces itself back to British Airways' High Life in 1973, which it still publishes along with BA's Business Life.
-Other clients are Tesco and BMW.
-Now a subsidiary of marketing agency Omnicom.
+Company founded 1992 but traces itself back to British Airways' High Life in 1973, which it still publishes along with BA titles including Business Life.
+Other clients include Tesco, Dorchester hotels and Tui.
+Tesco Magazine has a readership of 6.5 million – almost one in six of all women in the UK.
+Cedar is a subsidiary of marketing agency Omnicom.

 Division founded in 2002 with a title for the Tate galleries.
-In November 2005, won contract for the Post Office magazine, which will have a circulation of 3m among the 28m people who visit one of its 16,000 branches each week.
+In November 2005, won contract for the Post Office magazine, with e a circulation of 3m among the 28m people who visit one of its 16,000 branches each week.
 Clients include Harrods, HSBC and Littlewoods.

 Condé Nast profile

 Founded in 1996 by two former Fleet Street journalists, Mark Rosselli and Jonathan Wilson.
 Has a varied client base including institurions, the public sector and companies.
-Also designs monthly rap magazine Hip-Hop Connection (website), which is sold on news-stands.
+Also designed monthly rap magazine Hip-Hop Connection, which was sold on news-stands.

-In February 2008, Dennis announced the formation of its customer magazine division run by commercial director Tim Farthing with Derek Harbinson as editorial director.
+In February 2008, Dennis set up a customer magazine division run by commercial director Tim Farthing with Derek Harbinson as editorial director.
 This was spurred by digital magazines produced for Ford and Playstation as part of advertising campaigns in 2007.
+It closed after the company refocused itself following the death of founder Felix Dennis in 2014.

 Founded by Neil Mendoza and William Sieghart in 1986.
 Clients include AA, Barclays, Ford and Tesco.
 Controlled by advertising agency WPP since 2001.